aubergene/jestled/README.md

 # JESTLED

-Control a strip of WS2812 LEDs using Oculus Quest controllers
+Control a strip of WS2812 LEDs using Oculus Quest controllers.

+The software I wrote was all using Node JS and includes `server.js` and all the files in the `src` folder.

 ## Requirements